 Henri III being welcomed to the Contarini Villa

-The subject chosen is taken from French national history, which certainly must have pleased Edouard André.
-It relates the welcome of Henri III (of Italian descent through his mother Catherine de Médicis) to Venice on his journey returning to Paris to succeed his brother Charles IX to the throne of France.
-He was received there by the Doge Contarini.
-The fresco was therefore saluted by the Gazette des Beaux-Arts journal in 1896: “No other Tiepolo can be closer to our hearts; one would say it was made for us.
-The last great Venetian painter and a part of the history of France: is it not the most beautiful blend of Venetian and French?’
+The subject of the work, drawn from French history, is represented in a very animated manner.
+The fresco depicts the arrival of Henry III (of Italian descent through his mother Catherine de’ Medici) in Venice during his journey to Paris, undertaken in order to succeed his brother Charles IX as king of France.
+He was received in Venice by the Doge Contarini.
+The fresco was praised by the Gazette des Beaux-Arts in 1896: ‘No other work by Tiepolo could be closer to our hearts, as it seems to have been created for us.
+The last great Venetian painter and an episode in the history of France: is this not the finest possible blend of everything Venetian and French?’
 It was highly appropriate that this large mural panel was placed at the top of the stairway, as it depicts the French sovereign walking up the steps to the villa.